acend/infrastructure/README.md

 ### Operating System

-We use Ubuntu 22.04 as our Node operating system.
+We use Ubuntu 22.04 as our node operating system.
 Unattended-upgrade for automated security patching is enabled.
 If necessary, kured will manage node reboots.

 ### Flux bootstrap & configuration

 Terraform deploys the `GitRepository` resource pointing to this repository and one `Kustomization` resource which will deploy all resources in `deploy/bootstrap`.
-The `deploy/boottrap` folder contains all more `Kustomization` resources to deploy all our applications.
-An application can be deployed using plain kubernetes resource files or from `HelmRepository` with a `HelmRelease`.
+The `deploy/bootstrap` folder contains more `Kustomization` resources to deploy all our applications.
+An application can be deployed using plain Kubernetes resource files or from `HelmRepository` with a `HelmRelease`.
 See [Manage Helm Releases](https://fluxcd.io/flux/guides/helmreleases/) in the flux documentation.
 Currently most of our applications are deployed using a Helm chart.

 ## Applications